tonethar/IGME-330-Spring-2023/notes/wc-2.md

 <hr>

 5) Once you have that working, modify the `MyBookmark` class:
-    - add a `_comments` property and set its default value to "No comments found"
+    - add a `_comments` property to the constructor and set its default value to "No comments found"
     - write the code necessary to handle a `"data-comments"` attribute
     - the value of `"data-comments"` shows up as a tooltip - meaning you will need to set the built-in `.title` attribute of the `<a>` tag
     - in **main.js**, set that attribute's value to the appropriate value for each bookmark